SAGE: A Search-AuGmented Evaluation of Large Language Models on Free-Form QA: Experimental detail

 \subsection{Datasets}

-We evaluate TALE on widely used free-form question-answering datasets that represent different question types, knowledge domains, and complexity levels.
-Free-form question-answering underpins a broad range of practical applications, where maintaining accuracy and ensuring truthfulness are paramount~\citep{gou2024criticllms}.
-Evaluating large-scale datasets can be computationally prohibitive; therefore, we randomly sample 300 instances from each dataset, ensuring a balanced representation across question types and difficulty levels.
-This sampling strategy provides a fair evaluation while maintaining computational feasibility.
-Each dataset provides reference answers that serve as ground truth for our reference-based baseline metrics, allowing us to compare the performance of TALE against established evaluation approaches.
+We evaluate SAGE on widely used free-form question-answering datasets that span different question types, knowledge domains, and complexity levels.
+Evaluating large-scale datasets is costly, so we randomly sample 300 instances per dataset.
+Each dataset's reference answers serve as ground truth for our reference-based baselines.
 Our selected datasets are:

 \paragraph{AmbigQA}~\citep{minetal2020ambigqa} Contains questions with multiple valid answers due to inherent ambiguities, challenging evaluators to consider multiple interpretations.

 \paragraph{HotpotQA}~\citep{yang2018hotpotqa} Features multi-hop reasoning questions that require synthesizing information from multiple sources.